Salesforce Date Formula Business Days

-You’ve come to the right place if you want to learn about how to calculate business days in Salesforce.
+In this article, we learn about how to calculate business days in Salesforce.
 We will see Salesforce Date Formula Business Days.
-Additionally, we’ll cover how to use Salesforce Lightning and Salesforce Classic to calculate business days between two dates.
+Additionally, we’ll cover how to use Salesforce Lightning to calculate business days between two dates.

 Salesforce Date Formula Business Day

-In Salesforce, we build an advance formula field that determines whether a date falls on the business day or not.
-The formula compares a date field with the weekdays and checks whether the date falls on a working day or holiday day.
+In Salesforce, we build an advanced formula field that determines whether a date falls on a business day or not.
+The formula compares a date field with the weekdays and checks whether the date falls on a working day or a holiday.

 And, by default, we assume weekends as Saturday and Sunday in Salesforce.
 Let’s take a scenario and try to understand it.